Travis McMichael Called Ahmaud Arbery the N-Word as He Lay Dying on the Ground: Witness

 Bryan’s 36-second video, taken inside a vehicle, was released by Alan Tucker, a local criminal defense lawyer who had informally consulted with the McMichaels and wanted to dispel rumors about the incident that was fueling tensions in the Georgia suburb.

+Bryan later admitted to authorities that he pursued Arbery with the McMichaels—contrary to his lawyer’s initial statement that he was just a witness—and tried to block the 25-year-old several times, Dial said Thursday.

-But the video incited national outage, leading to the charges against three people more than two months after Arbery was shot.
-Prior to the graphic footage, the young man’s case was bounced to three local prosecutors—two of whom are currently under investigation—before it was ultimately referred to the GBI.
+The three men were arrested two months after Arbery’s shooting and only after the shocking video emerged.
+Prior to that, the case was bounced to three local prosecutors—two of whom are currently under investigation—before it was ultimately referred to the GBI.
 Local officials had argued Arbery’s death was “justifiable homicide.”

 All three cases are now being handled by District Attorney Joyette Holmes of the Cobb County District Attorney’s Office.